-What is the 5S System?
+What Is the 5S System?

-What are the Five Ss?
+What Are the Five Ss?

-5S was developed in Japan and stands for the Japanese words seiri (tidiness), seiton (orderliness), seiso (cleanliness), seiketsu (standardization), and shitsuke (discipline).
-The English translations of these words have been edited to maintain the 5 S’s.
-They are as follows:
+5S stands for the Japanese words seiri (tidiness), seiton (orderliness), seiso (cleanliness), seiketsu (standardization), and shitsuke (discipline).
+These translations have been changed from Japanese to English as follows to maintain the 5Ss: